adam-smnk/helion-mlir-backend/docs/MLIR_LIMITATIONS.md

 Recommended workflow:
 - Use `HELION_MLIR_DUMP_PRE_LOWERING=1`.
 - Reproduce with targeted tests in `tests/test_mlir_execution.py`.

+## 9) Backend Architecture Boundary

+The MLIR backend is intentionally decoupled from `TritonBackend`.
+It inherits from Helion's backend-neutral `Backend` and bypasses Helion's Python AST codegen and Triton cache-management path.
+The implementation is split into:

+- `lowering/` for operation and control-flow emission.
+- `aten_bridge/` for custom ATen handling and torch-mlir helper management.
+- `support/` for shape repair, type conversion, dispatch, and diagnostics.

+This means Triton-specific code-generation behavior is not a fallback for MLIR;
+unsupported MLIR operations must be added to the appropriate MLIR lowering or ATen bridge module.

 ## Out of Scope for This Backend Today